4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 date: 2020-05-04 16:34:00
 author: 'Aneesh Mistry'
 featuredImage: ../images/005Riobamba.png
-subtitle: 'Understand the use of hash function in data structures and the techniques used to resolve hash collisions.'
+subtitle: 'Understand the use of hash functions in data structures and the techniques used to resolve hash collisions.'
 time: '8'
 tags:
 - Data Structures